vishalcloudyuga/dcos-docs/1.9/overview/architecture/node-types.md

 The resources on private agent nodes are, by default, configured to allow undifferentiated allocation.
 More precisely, the resources are given the `*` role, allowing them to be allocated to any task that does not specify a role.
 For more information, see [Mesos resource roles](http://mesos.apache.org/documentation/latest/roles/).

-Because these resources are undifferentiated, most tasks are scheduled on private agent nodes and are thus inaccessible from outside the cluster, decreasing the surface area accessible by malicious attackers.
+Because these resources are undifferentiated, most tasks are scheduled on private agent nodes and are inaccessible from outside the cluster, decreasing the surface area accessible by malicious attackers.
 For this reason, clusters are generally comprised of mostly private agent nodes.
 Likewise, most [Mesosphere Universe](https://dcos.io/docs/1.8/overview/concepts/#mesosphere-universe) packages install by default on private agent nodes.

-## See Also
+## More Information

 For more on master and agent node components, see [Components](/docs/1.9/overview/architecture/components/).